Amazon Was King of the Jungle in 2017

 With all of this talk about Black Friday and Cyber Monday, the real online shopping holiday to watch in 2017 was actually Amazon Prime Day.
 This past year, the e-tailing shopathon smashed old records and set new ones, as it has for the past three years in a row.

-For 2017, Prime Day bolstered sales by a whopping 60% from the previous year, generating more than $2 billion in sales over just 24 hours, according to Forbes.
+For 2017, Prime Day bolstered sales by a whopping 60% from the previous year, generating more than $2 billion in sales over just 24 hours.
 The online shopping holiday features doorbuster deals that Amazon calls “Lightning Deals” that are offered by thousands of competing online retailers, made available only to Prime users during Amazon Prime Day.

 Unsurprisingly, Prime Day bested the two years that preceded it, setting new all-time sales records for retailing that won’t be beat any time soon… with exception, of course, to the forthcoming Prime Day in 2018.
 Illustrating this is the transaction chart below.